moslisnas/techroadmap/README.md

 ## Features
  - **Search**: look up a technology to get more information
  - ***News**: you will hace access to a list of relevant new developments and the latest updates - **Coming soon***
- - **Roadmap**: information about a technology and its differente versiones displayed on a timeline.*
+ - **Roadmap**: information about a technology and its different versions displayed on a timeline.*
  - ***Related technologies**: a list of technologies related to the selected one - **Coming soon***

  ## Get started